sandftae/devstack/README.md

 ---

 ## About
-The **DEVSTACK** is a bash-powered orchestration tool designed specifically for Adobe Commerce developers.
+**DEVSTACK** is a bash-powered orchestration tool designed specifically for Adobe Commerce developers.
 Instead of a "one-size-fits-all" approach, this tool uses an interactive **Bash GUI** to help you build a dev environment tailored to your specific project needs.

 It handles the complex networking and service dependencies required for Adobe Commerce development, including support for headless frontends.